Kharos6/DOW2Launcher/README.md

 - If the [IsDXVK] field of the .launchconfig file is set to false, and the d3d9.dll file specific to DXVK is present, a warning is displayed, and the user can either delete DXVK or continue with the launch.

 - If the [LAAPatch] field of the .launchconfig file is set to true, a warning is displayed, and the user can either set DOW2.exe to be large address aware, or continue with the launch.

+- If the [UIWarnings] field of the .launchconfig file is set to true, and the user has their game settings using a ui scale lesser than 100, and an aspect ratio that is not 16:9, a warning is displayed, but the process continues.

 - If the [GameVersion] field of the .launchconfig file is populated, and the DOW2.exe file version doesn't match it, a warning is displayed, but the process continues.